ryanturner7/lab-28-29-todo/README.md

 * The app component should manage the entire **application state**.
 * The state should contain a notes array
 * each note thats added should have the following data
-  * `id`: allways should conain the result of `uuid.v1()`
+  * `id`: allways should contain the result of `uuid.v1()`
   * `editing`: false by default
   * `content`: user provided content

 ###### NoteCreateForm Component
-* `onSubmit` the NoteCreateForm should add a note to the appliction state
+* `onSubmit` the NoteCreateForm should add a note to the application state

 ###### NoteList Component
-* should display a unorderd list of NoteItem components
+* should display an unordered list of NoteItem components

 ###### NoteItem
 * should display the notes content